 Servicemen wore uniforms during and after the war.
 They were usually the nicest clothing he owned.

 For very formal weddings, men could wear morning suits, tuxedos, or dinner jackets.
-Shop formalwear here.
+Learn about men’s formalwear here.

 Morning suits were traditional men’s business and special event attire.
 In the 1940s, they were hardly worn, except at formal weddings.